 All campaign assets from the past three years – including the ‘One bin is rubbish’ campaign, plastics messaging and resources to promote repair services – can be found below or on our resources page.

 Our specialists also provide London’s boroughs with communications support and expertise, providing templates and messaging support to those changing their service or aiming to boost food waste recycling.
-We run workshops annually on topics including effective social media advertising, service change communications and more.
+We run workshops on topics including effective social media advertising, service change communications and more.

 If you’re looking for help with commercial or office recycling, we have a set of free, easy-to-use communications resources available on the London Recycles website.